 If melanoma is not removed in the early stages, cancer cells may grow downward into the skin and can spread to other parts of the body, becoming difficult to control.

-If a doctor suspects melanoma, he/she will perform a biopsy.
-This is the only way to make a definite diagnosis.
+A biopsy is the only way to make a definite diagnosis of melanoma.
 This can be done two ways:

 - The doctor tries to remove all of the suspicious-looking growth.
 A pathologist examines the tissue under a microscope to check for cancer cells.

 - If the growth is too large to remove entirely, the doctor takes a sample of the tissue.
 A pathologist examines the tissue under a microscope to check for cancer cells.